 - driving through an emergency area that is closed off by law enforcement.

-Criminal defense lawyers draw upon several legal strategies to help clients contest charges under this statute.
+Criminal defense lawyers draw upon several legal strategies to help you contest charges under this statute.
 A few common ones include lawyers showing that:

-- the law enforcement officer was not performing his/her official duties when he/she gave an order, and/or
+- the law enforcement officer was not performing their official duties when they gave an order, and/or

 The crime is punishable by: